-Methods
+2. Methods

+2.1.
 Study setting and design

 We did a prospective matched control study.
 The study population comprised residents of three suburbs targeted for vaccination (Mbare, Kuwadzana and Glen View).
 Cases were recruited in four health care facilities: Beatrice Road Infectious Disease Hospital (BRIDH), the main infectious disease hospital in Harare that serves the population from the three suburbs, and the main public health centre (polyclinic) of each suburb.
+Access to diagnosis (blood culture and serology) was standardized in the four facilities.

 Eligible TF suspected cases comprised individuals aged six months to 45 years living in the areas of Glen View, Mbare and Kuwadzana at the time of the TCV vaccination campaign and seeking care at participating health facilities.
-A suspected TF case was defined as any person who presented with fever (38°C and above) that had lasted for at least three days (self-reported).
+A suspected TF case was defined as any person who presented with fever (38 °C and above) that had lasted for at least three days (self-reported).
 A probable case was a TF suspected case without S. Typhi isolation in a blood culture but with a positive sero-diagnosis (defined as a doubling in the IgG Vi titer one month after admission/onset of fever).
 A confirmed case was a TF suspected case with a laboratory-confirmed positive blood culture of S. Typhi.